Middle Rio Grande Valley AVA

 Middle Rio Grande Valley is an American Viticultural Area (AVA) located in Central New Mexico with a viticulture heritage dating back to 1629.
 The region extends from just south of Santa Fe to the bosque of the Rio Grande, centering around the Albuquerque metropolitan area.
-It was established as the nation's 122th and the state's third AVA on February 2, 1988, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Middle Rio Grande Chapter of the New Mexico Wine and Vine Society of Albuquerque, on behalf of local vintners, proposing a viticultural area named “Middle Rio Grande Valley.”
+It was established as the nation's 98^{th} and the state's third wine appellation on February 2, 1988 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Middle Rio Grande Chapter of the New Mexico Wine and Vine Society of Albuquerque, on behalf of local vintners, proposing a viticultural area named "Middle Rio Grande Valley."

 The viticultural area encompasses 278400 acre of land in a narrow valley no wider than 19 mi along the Rio Grande valley from Santa Fe southward for approximately 106 mi to San Antonio south of Albuquerque.
 The land ranges from 4000 to 6500 ft in elevation.
 The climate is semi-arid, with warm days and cool nights.
 Sub-freezing temperatures occur in the winter.

 The area consists of an irrigated valley of approximately 435 sqmi.
 At the outset, there were 6 bonded wineries in the viticultural area with others planned for the near future.
 A variety of Vitis vinifera and French hybrid grapes are grown.
 New Mexico State University has conducted viticultural research in test vineyards in the Middle Rio Grande Valley at the Los Lunas Agricultural Science Center.
 The plant hardiness zones are 7a and 7b.